jsd-riyadh/project3/readme.md

 when press the (show chart) button will change to (show game) button the code next button for chart to control it based on level of game

-Here to create the table and present the date and total flibs till complete the game
+Here to create the table and present the date and total flips till complete the game
 ```sh
 dateList(count.length, uniqueDate)
             let flibsList = document.querySelector('#flibsCollectoin')